mthompson-f5/F5-Automation-Sandbox/docs/build_environment.rst

    .. note::

-      The IP's in your environment will defer.
+      The IP's in your environment will differ.

-      The values from the inventory file will be used in subsequent playbooks
+      The values from the inventory file will be used in subsequent playbooks.

 4. Using your text editor of choice create a new file called bigip-facts.yml in the home directory ~/

-   The BIG-IP input values are taken from the inventory file mentioned earlier
+   The BIG-IP input values are taken from the inventory file mentioned earlier.

    .. code:: yaml